 Kirsten has fond memories of her childhood in Trøndelag, where she grew up harvesting in the forests with her then retired grandparents, who moved into their cabin for the whole summer and autumn seasons.

-Kirsten mentions a bunch of types of berries you can find in Hedmark, like raspberries, lingonberries, blueberries, and cloudberries.
-“And wild strawberries are often possible to find and pick later in the summer here than in other parts of the country”, she says.
+Kirsten mentions the many varieties of berries you can find in Hedmark, including raspberries, lingonberries, blueberries, and cloudberries.
+“It's also often are often possible to pick wild strawberries later in the summer here than in other parts of the country,” she says.

-“Several kinds of berries can be found and harvested through the whole season of autumn, up to the day when the first snow covers them.”
+“Several kinds of berries can be found and harvested throughout the autumn, right up to the day when the first snow covers them.”

 Take advantage of top offers